-A crucial step in purchasing a life insurance policy is choosing your beneficiary – the person (or entity) who will receive the cash benefit from your policy when you die.
+A key step in purchasing a life insurance policy is choosing your life insurance beneficiary – the person (or entity) who will receive the cash benefit from your policy after you die.

 You can name: